mlpack/mlpack/README.md

 not, you will have to compile each of them by hand.
 See the documentation for each of those packages for more information.

-If you would like use or build the mlpack Python bindings, make sure that the following Python packages are installed:
+If you would like to use or build the mlpack Python bindings, make sure that the following Python packages are installed:

       setuptools